Mahmoud-Mh/Mahmoud-Mh/README.md

 ---

-## 📈 **Experience**
+## 📈 **Professional Experience**

 ### **Full-Stack Developer Intern**
 *SRIMTCom* *(June 2022 – August 2023)*
-🔹 Designed a stock management app with intuitive UI/UX.
+🔹 Built a **stock management app** with an intuitive user interface.
-🔹 Troubleshot bugs and optimized app functionality.
+🔹 Resolved bugs and enhanced app performance.
-🔹 Collaborated with cross-functional teams to meet deadlines.
+🔹 Collaborated with teams to deliver projects on time.

 ### **Data Analyst Intern**
 *Wilaya d’Errachidia* *(August 2023 – September 2023)*
-🔹 Conducted IT troubleshooting and streamlined data entry.
+🔹 Streamlined **data entry** processes and tackled IT issues.
 🔹 Cleaned and visualized datasets for actionable insights.

 ---